Does the coronavirus crisis make a no-deal Brexit more likely? | DW | 04.06.2020

 Andrew Goodwin, chief UK economist with Oxford Economics, says it would be "deeply cynical" for the UK government to use the COVID-19 crisis as an opportunity to allow a no-deal Brexit to happen.

-"You can see some kind of logic to their argument in that we're expecting GDP to fall by more than 8 percent this year and then to rise by about 8 percent next year.
+"You can see some kind of logic to their argument in that we're expecting GDP to fall by more than 8% this year and then to rise by about 8% next year.
 We see the impact of a no-deal Brexit as knocking about 1.75% off GDP over two years to the end of 2022," he told DW.

 However he believes such a scenario would have major ramifications "politically and morally".